vingstar/PrivateAI_papers_and_libs/README.md

 ## Privacy-preserving Tree-based Models

+### Outsourcing Computation
-### Outsourcing Computation: clients have data while could server provides computation ONLY
+> In this scene, clients have ALL the data while cloud server provides computation power ONLY.
+>

-[Privacy-Preserving Decision Tree Training and Prediction against Malicious Server](#PPDTTPAMS) proposed a HE-based solution, the essential idea is to encrypt a 0-1 indicator vector to indicate whether a sample is within a tree node.
+* [Privacy-Preserving Decision Tree Training and Prediction against Malicious Server](#PPDTTPAMS) proposed a HE-based solution, the essential idea is to encrypt a 0-1 indicator vector to indicate whether a sample is within a tree node.